alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### What would you like to work on next week?
 * Finishing AI UK booth registration and getting a planning document together
+  * EK - ping me if you need any help with anything as I can share my knowledge/docs from AIUK 2023
 * Setting up Jan Knowledge Share event page

 #### Where do you need help?
 * Ok to submit objectives or leave till Jan?
+  * EK - I will speake to MS about this - maybe she will send all to KW at the same time.

 #### Any other topics
 * Can we cancel the catchup on the 3rd Jan unless needed?
+Yes!

 ## Date 29 November 2023